ChefAharoni/HaaretzMusafim/README.md

 Built with [Flask](https://flask.palletsprojects.com/en/3.0.x/).

 Disclaimer:
-This repo is not associated in any way with Haaretz, and does not provide illegaly its content.
+This repo is not associated in any way with Haaretz, and does not illegaly distirbute its content.
 Its sole purpose is to organize the web pages in an archive, in a way it'll be easier to access them.
 A paid membership to Haaretz is still needed to view these magazines.